 President's Decision

-1. In the event that a faculty member has not been recommended for promotion by the department peer review committee, the department chair, the college/school peer review committee, the dean, or the University Board on Retention, Tenure and Promotion, the faculty member shall have the right to make an appearance before the President to present his/her case prior to the President issuing his/her decision.
+1. In the event that a faculty member has not been recommended for promotion by the department peer review committee, the department chair, the college/school peer review committee, the dean, or the University Board on Retention, Tenure and Promotion, the faculty member shall have the right to make an appearance before the President to present their case prior to the President issuing their decision.
 The President must allow a presentation of at least thirty (30) minutes.
 Discussions must be limited to information and documentation in the WPAF.

 2. The President shall review and consider the recommendations for promotion, the WPAF, and written rebuttals (if any).